Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Janez Šinkovec; Recorded: 1961

-As to content the song is related to cartage service, which flourished in Slovenia from about the 15th century to the second half of the 19th century, when traffic became re-oriented onto the railway.
-Considering the first publication in 1839 it may be assumed that the song had originated at the latest towards the end of the 18th century.
-The emphasis is the content is on the death of the two lovers which leads to the motive of flowers growing out of the grave; in some variants this occupies the largest part of the text and so Štrekelj used this even as a title, or respectively as a designation of the song’s content.
-Our example is interesting for the fact that it differs from other songs in its end: when the boy asks the girl what is wrong with her and why she is ill she answers to him that she had herself condemned her son – she murdered him.
+As concerns content, this song is related to carriage services, which flourished in Slovenia from about the 15th century to the second half of the 19th century, when traffic shifted to the railway.
+Considering its first publication in 1839, it may be assumed that the song originated at the latest towards the end of the 18th century.
+The emphasis of the content is on the death of the two lovers, which leads to the motive of flowers growing out of the grave.
+In some variants this occupies the largest part of the text and so Štrekelj used this even as a title, or respectively as a designation of the song’s content.
+Our example is interesting because it differs from other songs in its end: when the boy asks the girl what is wrong with her and why she is ill she answers to him that she had herself condemned her son – she murdered him.
 This is an unexpected reply and might have been picked up from the song The Bride-Child-Murderess as an itinerant verse.

 SLP IV, s.No.
 235/18